joshpeterson/summa/book/first_part/treatise_on_the_most_holy_trinity/of_the_person_of_the_son/prologue.md

 (1) Whether Word is an essential term in God, or a personal term?
 (2) Whether it is the proper name of the Son?
 (3) Whether in the name of Word is expressed relation to creatures?

+* Whether Word In God Is A Personal Name?
+* Whether "Word" Is The Son's Proper Name?
+* Whether The Name "Word" Imports Relation To Creatures?